kotmatross28729/simple-name-converter/README.md

 ## How to use?

-1. Download the repository (Code -> Download ZIP) and unzip it to any folder (for example, create a new folder on your desktop)
+1. [Download ZIP archive](https://github.com/kotmatross28729/simple-name-converter/releases) and unzip it to any folder (for example, create a new folder on your desktop)

 2. Unzip your resource pack into the "texture converter" folder